vkhazin/fe-intro-courseware/README.md

 [GitHub](https://en.wikipedia.org/wiki/GitHub) is a home for 40 million programmers and 100 million repositories from around the world.

-At the end of the course
+At the end of the course, you will be able to:

+* Build a website with various pages
+* Style the appearance of the Html using CSS
+* Make websites interactive using JavaScript
+* Write functions using JavaScript
+* Understand the flow of a program
+* Define variables and constants
+* Utilize conditions and loops

 Audience